8 min read

 Frequently Asked Questions

-How long does it take to get a settlement after a demand letter?
+How long does it take to expect a settlement after a demand letter?

-What is the next step after sending a letter of demand?
+What is the next step after sending a demand letter?

-After sending a demand letter, wait for the other party to respond with an acceptance, denial or counteroffer.
-If no agreement is reached, the dispute may move to court.
+After your personal injury lawyer sends the compelling demand letter, the other party will respond with an acceptance, denial, or counteroffer.
+If no agreement is reached, you may expect settlement negotiations or prepare for court proceedings.

 What is the purpose of a demand letter in a personal injury case?